-Man in 30s found dead on village road hours into New Year’s Day
+Man in thirties found dead on village road hours into New Year’s Day

 Greater Manchester Police refers itself to watchdog over previous contact